-Dean Jones is the author of The Theory and Practice of Partnership Taxation 2nd Edition, published by Thomson-West and is lead co-author of The Taxation of Charities and Other Exempt Organizations, 2nd Edition, also published by Thomson-West.
+Darryll Jones is the author of The Theory and Practice of Partnership Taxation 2nd Edition, published by Thomson-West and is the lead co-author of The Taxation of Charities and Other Exempt Organizations, 2nd Edition, also published by Thomson-West.
 His scholarship on federal taxation has appeared in the Florida Tax Review, the Virginia Tax Review, Brigham Young University Law Review, the University of Pittsburgh Law Review, Northwestern Journal of International Law and Business and several other publications.
 Dean Jones has been consulted by members of Congress, including the Senate Finance Committee, the House Ways and Means Committee, staff to the Joint Committee on Taxation, and the Internal Revenue Service on issues relating to individual income tax, partnership tax, and the tax laws of exempt organizations.

 He is the author of “K-Rations” a column on partnership taxation appearing monthly in Tax Notes magazine and co-editor of the Nonprofit Law Professors Blog.
-Prior to becoming a full time tax law scholar, Professor Jones served as General Counsel at Columbia College Chicago and Associate General Counsel at the University of Florida.
+Prior to becoming a full-time tax law scholar, Professor Jones served as General Counsel at Columbia College Chicago and Associate General Counsel at the University of Florida.
 He also served for five years in the United States Army Judge Advocate General’s Corp.

 Schedule an appointment.

-Courses taught by Professor Dean Jones:
+Courses taught by Professor Darryll Jones: